 HOW LONG DOES IT TAKE TO REMOVE CRUTCHES?

 Crutch removal begins shortly after a person starts a development program.
 It continues for years because most people have a lot of crutches.

 EFFECTS OF CRUTCH REMOVAL ON THE HAIR MINERAL TEST

 Most often, when one removes a crutch, the oxidation rate slows down.
 The sodium/potassium ratio may move lower, as well.

 Toxic metal levels often decrease if they were elevated, or increase if they were in the poor eliminator ranges.
 That is, they move into the ideal range for these minerals.

 However, at times, the level of a toxic metal increases as more of the metal is eliminated through the hair.
 Then, on the next mineral analysis, the level declines.

 Crutches can be other than physical.
 A fixed idea, for example, can really be a crutch to allow one to cope with stress of some kind.

 An emotional tendency, such as being depressed or anxious, can also be a type of crutch to help a person cope with life.

-These crutches will also disappear as one heals on a nutritional balancing program when they are no longer needed.
+These crutches will also disappear as one heals on a development program when they are no longer needed.